-Field Туре Mandatory Default Value Description type string yes undefined The type of engagement ("chat" or "callback"). subject string no "Chat", if the type is set to "chat".
+Field Туре Mandatory Default Value Description type string yes undefined The type of engagement (typically, "chat"). engagementID string no undefined The unique identifier of the proactive engagement offer (part of the notification message). subject string no "Chat", if the type is set to "chat".
 The invitation widget title. message string no "Hello!
 Would you like some help with the selection?
 Our technical experts are available to answer questions."
 The main message in the invitation widget. acceptBtnCaption string no "Chat", if the type is set to "chat".
 The title of the accept invitation button. cancelBtnCaption string no "No Thanks" The title of the cancel invitation button. inviteTimeout Number no 30 The timeout (in seconds) for the invitation widget.
-After this time interval, the invitation widget is automatically closed. modal Boolean no false Specifies whether to show the invitation widget

-Field Туре Mandatory Default Value Description as a modal dialog. chatOptions object yes undefined This object is passed to the chat application in the startChat method.
+After this time interval, the invitation widget is automatically closed. modal Boolean no false Specifies whether to show the invitation widget as a modal dialog. chatOptions object yes undefined This object is passed to the chat application in the startChat method.
 See Chat JS Application API for details.